amorison/amorison.github.io/content/julia_py_rust/index.md

 majority of that time being spent calling and executing `divergence`.
 This already exposes a limitation of the approach in this first implementation:
-`numpy.vectorize` doesn't perform any kind of optimization and merely loops over the Python function.
+`numpy.vectorize` doesn't perform any kind of optimization and merely loops over the image, calling the Python function on every pixel in a scalar fashion.
 This is convenient to call an arbitrary scalar function over a fairly small array, but costly when dealing with larger arrays.

 # Python implementation with `numpy` operations